jrheard/akaptur.github.com/source/_posts/2013-10-31-python-puzzle-solutions.markdown

 [Ned Batchelder](https://twitter.com/nedbat) suggests using `-9` instead of `257` to shave off a few characters.

 #### Zev Benjamin
-[Zev](https://github.com/zbenjamin) came up with my favorite so far, in 14 characters *including* the print.
-He exploits the intricacies of floating-point arithmetic:
+[Zev](https://github.com/zbenjamin) came up with my favorite so far, in 14 characters *including* the print.  ~~He exploits the intricacies of floating-point arithmetic~~

 ``` python
 >>> x = .1